 Kids love music!
 Whether you’ve got young children or older school children in your house, making music can be a great way to spend some time together.
-If the weather is not great whether you today, maybe you could get into doing some much with your kids.
+If the weather is not great for you today, maybe you could get into doing some music with your kids.
 It’ll be noisy but that’s the whole point 🙂

 Some music-making activities